BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 #### Company treasuries

 Custom spending conditions can also be useful in an organizational context.
-Companies need to make sure that they retain access to funds even if one or more employees lose their keys, are compromised or try to obstruct the deployment of funds.
-Or they might want to implement company-specific processes for corporate spending.
+Companies need to make sure that they retain access to funds even if one or more employees lose their keys.
+Not only that, employees could also be compromised by a third party or try to obstruct the deployment of funds for their own benefit.
+Another use case is that a company needs to implement company-specific processes for corporate spending.
 For example, they would want to create a rule that the CFO must sign transactions for treasury management.

 ## Building blocks